RawanSir/cms-hospital-quality-powerbi/README.md

 Synthetic healthcare datasets (like the commonly used Prasad Patil Kaggle dataset) have randomly generated values with no real patterns.
 CMS data contains genuine hospital performance information that can be defended in an interview and compared against publicly available benchmarks.

 **Why Recommend Hospital and Overall Hospital Rating were separated from care categories:**
 Nurse communication, doctor communication, cleanliness, and quietness are operational experience measures.
-Things that happen during the hospital stay that hospitals can directly improve.
-Recommend Hospital and Overall Hospital Rating are outcome measures.
-Patient verdicts on the total experience.
+These are things that happen during the hospital stay that hospitals can directly improve.
+Recommend Hospital and Overall Hospital Rating are outcome measures, representing patient verdicts on the total experience.
 Mixing them distorts the operational picture.

 **Why the Top 10 Hospitals chart ranks by survey volume rather than rating:**
 The H_STAR_RATING column uses a 1-5 whole number scale, creating many tied hospitals at 5 stars.
 Ranking by maximum survey count within the 4+ star filter selects the hospitals where the 5-star rating has the most statistical evidence behind it.
 A hospital with 10 responses and a 5-star rating is less meaningful than one with 2,000 responses and the same rating.